Semglee FDA Approval History

 - Semglee 100 units/mL (U-100) injection is supplied as 10 mL multiple-dose vials and 3 mL single-patient-use prefilled pens.

-- Semglee is administered subcutaneously into the abdominal area, thigh, buttocks or upper arms once daily at any time of day, but at the same time every day.
+- Semglee is administered subcutaneously into the abdominal area, thigh, buttocks or upper arms once daily.

-- Side effects include hypoglycemia, allergic reactions, injection site reactions, lipodystrophy, pruritus, rash, edema and weight gain.
+- Common side effects include hypoglycemia, allergic reactions, injection site reactions, lipodystrophy, pruritus, rash, edema and weight gain.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.